henriquecastror/henriquecastror_md/content/projects/2020-10-06 Open Science Project/index.md

 - We have a clear [policy](https://rac.anpad.org.br/index.php/rac/processo_avaliacao) for Open Peer Review.

+- We had a Call for Papers of [Data Reuse](https://zenodo.org/record/3858031#.Xs5VoGhKjDd)

 These are small but consistent developments to improve academic research in Brazil.
 The goal is to make it more transparent, reproducible, and accessible to anyone.